Did GEICO Deny Your Accident Claim?

 Florida operates under a no-fault insurance system, which significantly impacts how personal injury claims are handled.
 Under this system, your own insurance company, regardless of who caused the accident, is responsible for covering your initial medical expenses and lost wages through Personal Injury Protection (PIP) coverage.

-In Florida, drivers must carry a minimum of $10,000 in PIP coverage.
+In Florida, drivers must carry at least $10,000 in PIP coverage.
 This means that when you’re injured in an accident, you first turn to your insurer for compensation, even if the other driver was clearly at fault.
 Only in cases of serious injury can you step outside the no-fault system to pursue claims against the at-fault driver’s insurance.

 Common Reasons GEICO Denies Personal Injury Claims in Florida